stevekramercellist/cellist/gallery.md

    description="My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of the battle for Berlin." %}
 {% include gimage.html url="/images/photos/02cropped.jpg"
    description="Mother and grandmother." %}
-{% include gimage.html url="/images/photos/03cropped.jpg"
-   description="Travelling nationwide and internationally sharing the joy and importance of classical music as part of educational outreach." %}
 {% include gimage.html url="/images/photos/013.jpg"
    description="The Sound of music in a very young age." %}
 {% include gimage.html url="/images/photos/Dedushka_3_years_Steve1.jpg"